 Programme de droit canadien at the University of Ottawa

-Twenty exceptional candidates are admitted each year to the PDC which falls under the initiatives of uOttawa’s strategic plan, Vision 2010.
-Students will spend three years, including summer course-work, at the Faculty of Law.
-Certain courses are designed specifically for PDC students, and most of the program will be offered in French though knowledge of English is required.
-Common Law Dean Bruce Feldthusen notes, “there is demand on the part of the students and employers for bilingual, bijural studies with an international perspective.”
+Twenty exceptional candidates are admitted each year to the PDC.
+Students spend three years, including summer course-work, at the Faculty of Law.
+Certain courses are designed specifically for PDC students, and most of the program is offered in French, though knowledge of English is required.